05 April 2017

 All in all it was a very fun day out, with a few organisational flaws but plenty of animatronics displays to make up for it.
 The toilet situation was less than sanitary though and I’m deducting a few points for that.

-Overall, I’m rating the Jurassic Kingdom three and a half out of six rainbow sloths.
-Definitely worth a visit with children but leaves a bit to be desired.
+Overall, definitely worth a visit with children but leaves a bit to be desired.